blackpill/tesla-display/_pages/airplay.md

 ---
 layout: page
 permalink: /airplay/
-title: How to use Airplay to mirror phone screen to Tesla?
+title: How to use AirPlay to mirror phone screen to Tesla?
-description: Is it possible to mirror my phone screen to Tesla's big touchscreen via Airplay?
+description: Is it possible to mirror my phone screen to Tesla's big touchscreen via AirPlay?
 nav: false
 social: true  # includes social icons at the bottom of the page
 nav_order: 1
 categories: tutorial
 ---

-Many people asked is it possible to mirror phone screen to Tesla via Airplay?
-Unfortunately, Tesla vehicle does not support Airplay.
+Many people asked is it possible to mirror phone screen to Tesla via AirPlay?
+Unfortunately, Tesla vehicle does not support AirPlay.

 However, we can use TeslaDisplay/TesDisplay app to mirror phone screen to Tesla.
 This article gives you a step-by-step tutorial.